farhanajaved/PDL-Trust/README.md

 where `θ_c` is a threshold that depends on the requested capability (e.g., stricter for `door.unlock` than for `lights.on`).

-### Micro-Quorums

-For high-impact actions, the gateway requires **k approvals** from **diverse trust domains**:

-- Different vendors
-- Different sensing modalities
-- Different network paths

-This enforces diversity by construction, rather than assuming independence.

 ### Registry as Off-Path “Trust Memory”

 The trust registry is **off the action path**: